Whiley/DOM.wy/README.md

 # DOM.wy
 Whiley bindings for the W3C Document Object Model.
-These are generated automatically from the [https://www.w3.org/DOM/](living DOM standard).
+These are generated automatically from the [living DOM standard](https://www.w3.org/DOM/).